AvaProtocol/OAK-docs/_docs/time-automation-explained.md

 [Ava Protocol: Allow delegation](https://github.com/AvaProtocol/substrate-parachain-template/pull/14) provides an example delegation via proxy pallet.
 This example demonstrates the most permissive proxy type and may differ from the proxy implementation on other parachains.

 ## 3. Enable liquidity for fees (if applicable)
-Enable users to obtain $TUR or $Ava Protocol to pay for automation fees:
+Enable users to obtain $TUR or $AP to pay for automation fees:

 1. The inclusion fee to store the future extrinsic(s).
 2. The execution fee when the future extrinsic(s) are triggered.